-After hearing from many other parents who noticed the same thing, I began to realize that my kids were showing me how we’re meant to handle change.
+After hearing from many other parents who noticed the same thing, I began to realize that my children were showing me how we’re meant to handle change:

 But they didn’t only show me that I needed to change my perspective.
 They showed me how.

-- Be open-minded– remind yourself that change can bring a lot of opportunity.
-Maybe this time has forced you to engage with your creative side as you come up with fun at-home activities for the kids.
-Or maybe you’ve been able to spend a lot more time at home with your family.
+- Be open-minded – remind yourself that change can bring a lot of opportunity.
+Maybe this time has forced you to engage with your creative side as you come up with fun at-home activities for your children.
+Or maybe you’ve been able to spend a lot more time at home with your family

 I think that now, more than ever, it’s incredibly important that we practice optimism in our everyday lives as parents.
-I’m sure that if I notice how my kids are adapting to this season of change, they also notice how I am reacting to it.
+I’m sure that if I notice how my children are adapting to this season of change, they also notice how I'm reacting to it.